casestudyguru.com

 There’s the “Sell the house, the boat, the cars, and the barbecue and put the money into this” buy.

-There’s the “Sell the house, boat, cars, and barbecue, and insist your mother-in-law, aunts, uncles, and cousins do the same” buy.
+There’s the “Sell the house, boat, cars, and barbecue, and insist your mother-in-law, aunts, uncles, and cousins do

 That’s what Fannie Mae was becoming."